 This project involves the design and implementation of an innovative e-assessment and feedback schedule for the first year subject EG1010 – Process Engineering.
 This subject has a large cohort (197 students, 3yr average over two campuses) and a high failure rate (36.65%, 2yr average).
 The project will deliver online quizzes for subject materials with a significant focus on higher order problem solving processes, rather than final answers.
 Errors will trigger targeted quiz feedback, which can be further developed in future.
 If effective, this methodology is transferrable to other subjects with similar course material.

-Transforming assessment, feedback and grading practices across the 8 core subjects in the Master of Public Health and Tropical Medicine (MPH&TM) program
+Transforming assessment, feedback and grading practices across the 8 core subjects in the Master of Public Health and Tropical Medicine (MPHTM) program

-Mapping of assessment tasks, feedback & grading processes across the 8 core Master of Public Health and Tropical Medicine subjects will be undertaken.
+Mapping of assessment tasks, feedback and grading processes across the 8 core Master of Public Health and Tropical Medicine subjects will be undertaken.
 A workshop for teaching staff will enable a collegial approach to review the findings and identify areas for assessment reform.
 Embedding authentic, collaborative and scaffolded assessment approaches into these core subjects will engage students, improve learning, bridge the theory-practice nexus and embed employability.
 Our workshop will establish a discipline wide appreciation of peer review and collaborative approaches to curriculum reform and in particular, assessment design that is sustainable and ongoing.

 Evaluation of the impact of an online education management partnership in postgraduate nursing education

-Nursing, Midwifery and Nutrition is engaged with Keypath Education– an external education design group; to redevelop two postgraduate (PG) nursing programs using contemporary online pedagogies, a high quality online resources coupled with a carousel delivery model.
+Nursing and Midwifery is engaged with Keypath Education– an external education design group; to redevelop two postgraduate (PG) nursing programs using contemporary online pedagogies, a high quality online resources coupled with a carousel delivery model.
 This ‘online carousel model’ and broader partnership promises improved student experience through high quality blended online study materials and as an incidental benefit, a blended learning professional development opportunity for staff.
 This project will evaluate the outcome of this partnership from three perspectives, student experience, staff preparation for online distance and blended learning teaching, and the financial benefit to NMN/University, thereby identifying strengths and weaknesses and subsequent changes required for future success.

 Student-facing interactive training tool for written assessment in priority academic discourses